EladAvrahami/MQ-Cer-Automation-batFile/README.md

  <h3> How to create arm/csr file  </h3>
  .ARM file is a project file storing protection settings to be applied to the selected file or group of files to prevent their illegal use.
 <pre>
-keytool -keystore keystore.jks -certreq -alias personalCer1 -keyalg rsa -file personalCer1.arm
+keytool -keystore keystore.jks -certreq -alias personalCer1 -keyalg rsa -file personalCer1.arm -storepass password
 </pre>